jinjor/elm-dep-check/README.md

 # elm-dep-check

-Visualizing module dependencies of your Elm project.
+Visualizing module dependencies of Elm projects.

 ![](image.png)

+## Features

 * Visualize dependencies among modules/directories
 * Detect circular dependencies among directories

-Circular module dependencies are detected by Elm compiler, but in general, keeping directory dependencies unidirectional makes your project healthy!
+Circular module dependencies are detected by Elm compiler, but in general, it also makes your project healthy to keep directory dependencies unidirectional!

-It is also good to check your project's local rules are observed (e.g. `View.*` should not used by `Model.*`).
+It is also good to check your project's local rules are observed (e.g. `View.*` should not be used by `Model.*`).

 ## Install